The Impact of COVID on Energy Pricing: It’s Time to Buy!

 Natural gas storage is a key component in pricing.
 The period between April and November is known in the industry as the injection season.
 During this time, suppliers fill their storage tanks for the coming months.
 However, the added supply of associated natural gas has increased storage inventory, and industry experts expect storage facilities to be filled beyond historic capacity by mid-October.
 With an uncertain economy, unpredictable demand due to COVID and saturated storage capacity, already low natural gas prices may drop further.

 Take Advantage of Current Energy Pricing

 For those businesses and organizations that don’t have an energy supply contract, it’s a good time to consider establishing one.
 If you already have a contract, you should look at doing a new purchase at today’s lower-than-average rates for the period that begins after your current contract ends.
 You can buy electricity or natural gas now and lock it in for as much as 4-5 years.

 Everything about 2020 is different, much of it is challenging, but low summertime energy pricing may be a silver lining.
 We came into the season with energy prices already lower than average in most regions, and the coronavirus pandemic has generally pushed prices further downward.
 If your organization’s energy spend is significant, now may be the time to initiate or renegotiate your energy supply contracts to lock in low pricing.

 Joe Scicutella is an energy procurement analyst for Cost Control Associates.
-Joe helps clients obtain energy supply at the optimal price.
+He helps his clients obtain energy supply at the optimal price.
 He keeps his thumb on the pulse of the energy marketplace by monitoring supply, providing insights, working with suppliers to obtain pricing and negotiate contracts.
-Joe earned his BS in business economics from the State University of New York College at Oneonta.
+Joe currently manages more than $2.5 billion in total client annual spend and has saved his clients more than $2.8mm on costs since July 2019.
 Learn more.